How to prepare for a video job interview

 We should also address that there are two main types of video interview:

-1. Recorded video can be a piece of software sent to the candidate.
-There is no one actually conducting the interview.
+Recorded video: This is usually via a software link sent to the candidate with no one actually conducting the interview.
 The questions are text on the screen.
-Typically, you’ll see the question on the screen and get 30 seconds to prepare your answer.
-Then you’ll be given 60 seconds to record your answer.
+Typically, you’ll see the question on the screen with a time limit for consideration and response eg: 30 seconds to prepare your answer and 60 seconds to record your answer.
+Some recorded video interviews may ask you to record a short clip and send it in and if you’re working through a recruitment agency they should give you a brief to prepare your video clip.

-The first point and one of the most important points is to prepare and practice.
 Whatever format or style of interview you are still being assessed against three things:

-The same advice applies for a video interview as for any other interview.
-You are still being assessed on these three things.
-The less structured interviews may spend more time in one aspect than another.
+Less structured interviews may spend more time in one aspect than another.
 For example, an informal interview might focus on the chemistry.
-The hiring manager will check if the person fits with the team, department and company before formally interviewing on the job fit.
+The hiring manager will check if the person fits with the team, department and company before formally interviewing on skills and experience.

 Test the equipment

 Always test your computer and software a few days before the interview.
 Most software providers send out regular (sometimes daily) updates and it’s sensible to keep yours up to date.
 This is not just for the new and updated features; it’s to protect you against bugs and viruses.
-We don’t like viruses of any kind!

 Set the scene